Pork fares best in the freezer if packaged with freezer-friendly materials like waxed paper, aluminum foil, or heavy-duty plastic bags.

 Next: How to Thaw Meatballs

 Meatballs can thawed in a microwave, but be sure to turn them frequently and consume immediately.
 You can also bake frozen meatballs on a cookie sheet at 350° for 25-30 minutes.
 For those who aren't in a rush, placing the frozen meatballs in the refrigerator is always the most effective thawing method.

 6 of 6

-Healthy, bright-tasting Vietnamese-style roll-ups that look like fresh spring rolls on the outside, but have elements of the banh mi sandwich on the inside—quick-pickled carrot and daikon, cilantro, and Sriracha-spiked pork meatballs.
+Healthy, bright-tasting Vietnamese-style roll-ups that look like fresh summer rolls on the outside, but have elements of the banh mi sandwich on the inside—quick-pickled carrot and daikon, cilantro, and Sriracha-spiked pork meatballs.
 You can do the meatballs two ways: pan-fried, or baked in a hot oven until they’re cooked through, browned, and juicy.